CubeWolv/Scrapii/README.md

 <h1>Use</h1>
-If you  need help, choose the help option for instructions , Easy installation ,
+If you  need help, choose the help option for instructions ,<br>
-Easy use ,
+Easy installation ,<br>
-Email scraper coming soon for digital marketers , coming soon ........
+Easy use ,<br>
-Scrap  emails ,
+Scrap  log files ,<br>
-Scrap  log files ,
+Scraper is installed as a CLI tool and allows you to use it easily,<br>
-Scraper is installed as a CLI tool and allows you to use it easily, you should choose the option you want, and input the url to the webiste and then extract the data
+you should choose the option you want, and input the url to the webiste and then extract the data .<br>

 used goquery as the frame work
 Road map ,